 8. Spring In Paris: Find The Water

+One of the essential things to do in Paris in spring is find the water!
 I love the sea.
 Living in Paris, two waterways have become my sea.

 Bring your walking shoes!
-In my experience, once I start walking the banks of the Seine I always go further than expected.
+In my experience, once I start walking the banks of the Seine River I always go further than expected.

-Stand on the the bridges over Canal Saint-Martin and watch the boats pass through the locks.
+Stand on the bridges over Canal Saint-Martin and watch the boats pass through the locks.
 Water lovers will love the activities on the Canal de l’Ourq in the 19th arrondissement.

-9. Paris In The Spring: The Festivals & Special Events
+9. Spring 2025: Paris Festivals & Special Events

-Taste of Paris: May 11 to 14, 2023: This four-day festival takes place at the Grand Palais.
+Taste of Paris: Thursday, May 8 to Sunday, 11, 2025: This four-day festival takes place at the Grand Palais.
 Taste the most delicious food in Paris at pop-up restaurants.
 Mmmm… Make sure you book your ticket in advance for this popular event.

-The French Open At Stade Roland Garros: May 28 to June 11, 2023, The French Open happens here in Paris on clay courts.
+The French Open At Stade Roland Garros: Sunday, May 25 to Sunday, June 8, 2025: The French Open happens here in Paris on clay courts.
 It’s the only Grand Slam tennis event to take place on clay.

-10. Springtime In Paris: The Markets
+10. The Springtime Markets

 Visit the markets in Paris.
 Just remember not to touch the fruit and vegetables.
 Line up.
 Wait your turn and the vendor will select the produce for you.